tomdries/AI-driving-assessment/README.md

 To analyze human driving data, we made a fork of the Openpilot repository, which is included in this repository as a submodule.
 You can clone it directly from the fork's repository or from this repository using the `--recurse-submodules` flag in the `git clone` command.

 Please follow the installation instructions in `openpilot/tools/README.md` and the replay instructions in `openpilot/tools/sim/README.md`.

+Note that the Openpilot software is licensed according to Comma.ai's own MIT license.

 ## Recording virtual scenarios with JOAN
 To record scenarios in the CARLA simulator using the JOAN framework (an extension that allows for human input), please consult the [JOAN repository](https://github.com/tud-hri/joan).
 Our scenarios were implemented in [CARLA Town 1](https://carla.readthedocs.io/en/latest/map_town01/).
 The experiment configuration and trajectory for the bus in the surprise scenario can be found in the `joan_experiments/` directory.